-The bq24616 uses a high-accuracy voltage band gap and regulator for high charging-voltage accuracy.
+The bq24610/7 uses a high-accuracy voltage bandgap and regulator for the high charging-voltage accuracy.
 The charge voltage is programmed via a resistor divider from the battery to ground, with the midpoint tied to the VFB pin.
-The voltage at the VFB pin is regulated to 2.1 V in the 0°C-45°C range, giving the following equation for the regulation voltage:
+The voltage at the VFB pin is regulated to 2.1 V, giving the following equation for the regulation voltage: